'Whale ballet': Video shows 3 humpbacks jump in unison, a birthday surprise for man and daughters

 “It was such an uplifting thing to see.
 Just incredible," Robert Addie said.

 The Portsmouth man, now a home remodeler, spent decades on the water as a commercial fisherman in Massachusetts and Alaska.
-In that time, he has seen thousands of whales.
+In that time, he said he's seen thousands of whales.

 But he never witnessed anything like Monday's whale encounter on a tuna fishing trip off Cape Cod.
 The excursion with his daughters was for his 59th birthday, as well as to celebrate his safe return from a humanitarian aid trip to Ukraine where he came under heavy artillery fire.